Creating Your Career Path at Southwestern College

 Southwestern College is a small, extremely focused graduate institution.
 Many larger schools offer a multitude of majors and programs, and create “career services” offices or departments in which counselors who do not know the students and probably did not study what the students studied, use standardized methods to try to help them find positions that might match who they are as people and professionals.
 Nothing really wrong with that.
 It’s a little impersonal and removed, but not a bad thing.

 At Southwestern College, we view and do things differently.
-We offer two master’s degrees—that’s it.
+We offer three master’s degrees—that’s it.
 Focused, intensive.
 Everybody here knows a lot about both fields (Counseling and Art Therapy).
 Our classes are experiential and intimate, and your instructors and advisors get to know you quite well.
 I am serious.
-In a school this size, you get noticed a lot, and we ARE tracking your growth.
-We offer a lot of feedback, not only of your “academic work”, but of your development as a person, a professional, as a counselor or art therapist in training.
-We also know the field, the internships available, and the experiences our students have had with agencies and supervisors over many years, here in the New Mexico area.
+In a school this size, you get noticed and we ARE tracking your growth.
+We offer a lot of feedback, not only of your “academic work” but of your development as a person, a professional, as a counselor or art therapist in training.
+We also know the field, the internships available, and the experiences our students have had with agencies and supervisors over many years here in the New Mexico area.
 We come to know your struggles and we share in your breakthroughs.
-So at Southwestern College, “career services” has more of a feel of “professional and life coaching”, in my estimation.
+So at Southwestern College, “career services” has more of a feel of “professional and life coaching” in my estimation.

 What this means is that you are getting ongoing career guidance from people who 1) know you, 2) know your work, 3) know your strengths and professional interests, 4) know the field, and 5) may very well have been the instructors of the supervisors doing the hiring at many of the agencies in northern New Mexico.
 Career development becomes a process that interweaves with your academic and clinical experiences and training.
 This is invaluable, to put it mildly.